PaulLerner/ViQuAE/README.md

 #### `wiki.py filter <subset> [--superclass=<level> --positive --negative --deceased=<year> <classes_to_exclude>...]`
 **input/output**: `entities.json`
 Filters entities w.r.t. to their class/nature/"instance of" and date of death, see `wiki.py` docstring for option usage (TODO share concrete_entities/abstract_entities)
+Also entities with a ‘sex or gender’ (P21) or ‘occupation’ (P106) are kept by default.

 Note this deletes data so maybe save it if you're unsure about the filter.